Kratom Guides

 (LEGAL)

-Kratom is currently legal in the state of Missouri.
-However, in early 2019, a bill suggested whether kratom should be regulated or completely banned in a few counties in the state.
+In early 2019, a bill suggested whether kratom should be regulated or completely banned in a few counties in the state.

-Another bill came a year later in 2020 to ban kratom altogether.
+Another bill came a year later, in 2020, to ban kratom altogether.
 They both failed.

 Montana